About Us, The Hair Ladies

 More than Just Hair

-This is my 16th year in business and is my transition year, I need to care for an elderly parent who lives out of state and plan to grow Sentimental Jewelry Designs and other art projects.
-I will be operating as usual and happy to help you with your hair needs in any way I can.
+This is my 17th year in business and is my transition year, I need to care for an elderly parent who lives out of state and plan to grow Crows Nest Arts and my unique jewelry.
+I will be working alongside Katherine during the transition and teach her all I can about wigs and providing the same great service you are used to.

 Honor to Serve You